1943 Argentine Revolution: Peronism vs. Anti-Peronism

 It has been noted that the majority of the demonstration were people from the middle- and upper-classes, a fact which is historically indisputable, but this does not invalidate the historical significance of its social breadth and political diversity.
 From the perspective of the present, one can claim that the demonstration consisted of one of the two sides into which society was dividing, but at the time the march appeared to unite practically all the political and social forces that had operated in Argentina.

 The opposition march strongly impacted Farrell-Perón's power and triggered a succession of anti-Peronist military clashes that took place on October 8 when the Campo de Mayo military forces, led by General Eduardo Ávalos (one of the leaders of the GOU), demanded the resignation and arrest of Perón.
-On October 11, the United States asked Britain to stop buying Argentine goods for two weeks in order to bring down the government.108 On October 12, Perón was arrested and taken to Martín García Island, located in the Río de la Plata.
+On October 11, the United States asked Britain to stop buying Argentine goods for two weeks in order to bring down the government.
+On October 12, Perón was arrested and taken to Martín García Island, located in the Río de la Plata.
 The opposition leaders had the country and the government at their disposal.
-"Perón was a political corpse," 109 and the government, formally presided over by Farrell was actually in the hands of Avalos, who replaced Perón as Minister of War and intended to hand over power to civilians as soon as possible.
+"Perón was a political corpse," and the government, formally presided over by Farrell, was actually in the hands of Ávalos, who replaced Perón as Minister of War and intended to hand over power to civilians as soon as possible.

 Perón's position as vice president was assumed by the Minister of Public Works, General Juan Pistarini (who continued to be Minister of Public Works in addition), and Chief Rear Admiral Héctor Vernengo Lima became the new Minister of the Navy.
 The tension reached a point where the radical leader Amadeo Sabattini was derided as a Nazi in the Radical House, a gigantic civil act attacked the Military Circle (October 12), and a paramilitary commando even planned to assassinate Perón.

 The Radical House on Tucumán Street in Buenos Aires had become the center of the opposition's discussions.
 But days went by without any decision, and the opposition leaders made serious mistakes: for one, the decision not to organize and to wait passively for the Armed Forces themselves to act.
 Another more serious mistake was accepting and often promoting employer revanchism.
-October 16 was payday:

-When they went to collect their two weeks' salary, workers found that they had not been paid for October 12, a holiday, despite the decree signed days earlier by Perón.
+October 16 was a payday: when they went to collect their two weeks' salary, workers found that they had not been paid for October 12, a holiday, despite the decree signed days earlier by Perón.
 Bakers and textile workers were the most affected by the bosses' reaction.
-"Go and complain to Perón!"
-Was the sarcastic answer they received.
+"Go and complain to Perón!" was the sarcastic answer they received.